FilippoScaramuzza/precision_agriculture/README.md

 selector_path = DeviceSpeedAwareRouting()
 ```

-This routing and orchestration algorithm are a heavy computational task with huge networks, so it is possible to also implement a caching system for self written routing algorithm.
+This routing and orchestration algorithm are a heavy computational task with huge networks, so it is possible to also implement a caching system for self written routing algorithms.

 **DEPLOYING THE APPS**